poetaman/arttime/README.md

 ---

+3) Package manager method:
 Arttime might also be available as a package or build receipe in your favorite system distribution:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/arttime.svg)](https://repology.org/project/arttime/versions)

+If you don't see your favorite distribution and would like to volunteer then get in touch.
+Useful links: [arttime dependencies](https://github.com/poetaman/arttime/wiki#dependencies), [arttime discussions](https://github.com/poetaman/arttime/discussions), [@ehaupt](https://github.com/ehaupt)'s [FreeBSD PR](https://github.com/poetaman/arttime/pull/25)/[FreeBSD port](https://github.com/freebsd/freebsd-ports/commit/7f2f0cc69b9348a6bfcbdbeee5793616628307b4)/[FreeBSD art](https://github.com/poetaman/arttime/pull/25/commits/943fa08cffaa16a59a9aefbfd432467afc65b1c4).
+Once you have added a package, open a pull request with some representative art like [FreeBSD art](https://github.com/poetaman/arttime/pull/25/commits/943fa08cffaa16a59a9aefbfd432467afc65b1c4) to get representation for your favorite distribution!

 # Troubleshooting
 - Error launching without any arguments, or art with unicode characters is not centered in terminal?